onelivesleft/Console/README.md

 # Console

-A Console module to add textual commands to your games, generally for debugging.  ```console.ttslua``` provides the basics needed to add commands to your games, and ```console++.ttslua``` is an example module which adds a full debug system for accessing and monitoring your program's structure.
+A Console module to add textual commands to your Tabletop Simulator mods, generally for debugging.  ```console.ttslua``` provides the basics needed to add commands to your games, and ```console++.ttslua``` is an example module which adds a full debug system for accessing and monitoring your program's structure.

 ### console.ttslua

-Console module, allows you to add commands to your games.
+Console module, allows you to add commands to your Tabletop Simulator mods.
 Commands are prefixed by a ```>``` (though you can change this to w/e you want).
 You can also add validation functions to check the messages players are sending.